IgorGrieder/TIL/node.js/corefundamentals.md

 ```

 This happens because when a Promise is returned by the fetch method it will stop
-the execution of the function until it resolves the promise but because the
+the execution of the function until it resolves the promise, but because the
-`Event Loop` isn't blocked it will continue to executed the code normally and
+`Event Loop` isn't blocked, it will continue to executed the code normally and
 when the promise is resolved it will scheduled to continue the function
-execution
+execution as a second priority before changing an `Event Loop Phase`.

-Really understaing this behavior is key for developing JavaScript Node JS code
+Really understanding this behavior is key for developing JavaScript node.js code
 without any unexpected behavior.

 ## Conclusion